shivjm-rc/configure-environment/nix/README.md

 ## Usage

 Git and Nix must be available.
-In a fresh NixOS installation, <kbd>nix-shell</kbd> will do the job:
+If Nix is installed, <kbd>nix-shell</kbd> can provide Git:

 ```bash
 nix-shell -p git